alexevenly/godot-2d-mini-game/scripts/README.md

 ## UI & Entry Points
 - **`MainMenu.gd`** – Front-end menu that sets the difficulty on `TimerManager`, persists the preferred level type via `Engine` metadata, and transitions into the main scene.
-- **HUD nodes in `Main.gd`** – Labels and buttons updated directly by `Main.gd` to reflect timer, coin totals, key status, level progress, and win/lose states.
+- **HUD nodes managed by `UIController.gd`** – Labels, buttons, and key indicators updated through the controller to reflect timer countdowns, coin totals, key status, level progress, and win/lose states.

 ## State, Timing, and Metrics Flow
 1. `Main.gd` asks `GameState` for the current level settings and delegates level creation to `LevelGenerator`.